A new complexity function, repetitions in Sturmian words, and irrationality exponents of Sturmian numbers: A new characterization of periodic and Sturmian words

 (ii) There exists a unique integer $j$ such that $ x_{j}^{j+n-1} = x_{r(n,{\mathbf x})-n+1}^{r(n,{\mathbf x})}$ and $1\le j \le r(n,{\mathbf x}) - n$.

 (iii) $r(n+1,{\mathbf x}) \ge r(n,{\mathbf x}) +1, \quad (n \ge 1)$. \end{lemma}

 Let $b \ge 2$ and $n \ge 1$ be integers.
 A de Bruijn word of order $n$ over an alphabet of cardinality $b$ is a word of length $b^n + n - 1$ in which every block of length $n$ occurs exactly once.
-A recent result of Becher and Heiber \cite{BeHe11} shows that every de Bruijn word of order $n$ over an alphabet with at least three letters can be extended to a de Bruijn word of order $n+1$.
+Every de Bruijn word of order $n$ over an alphabet with at least three letters can be extended to a de Bruijn word of order $n+1$ (see e.g. \cite{CW86, Iva87,BeHe11}).
 When $|\mathcal A| \ge 3$, this establishes the existence of infinite words $\mathbf x$ satisfying $r(n,{\mathbf x}) = |\mathcal A|^n + n$, for every $n \ge 1$.
-Thus, we can have equality in the right hand side of (1) for every $n \ge 1$.
+Thus, we can have equality in the right hand side of (i) for every $n \ge 1$.

 The lemma below shows that $r(n,{\mathbf x})$ is bounded from above in terms of the subword complexity function of $\mathbf x$.

 \begin{lemma} For any infinite word $\mathbf x$, we have

 \end{lemma}